RESEARCH STARTER

 The social phenomenon of panethnicity highlights the constructed nature of ethnic identities, showcasing how they can be influenced by cultural similarities and structural forces.
 Scholars, such as Yen Le Espiritu, emphasize that the development of panethnic identities often involves both the collaboration of smaller ethnic groups and the imposition of external labels, notably those used by institutions like the US government.
 As a result, panethnic identities are dynamic and continue to evolve, reflecting the diverse backgrounds of individuals in contemporary society.
 This broadening of the term has led to its application across various contexts, reinforcing the complexity of cultural identity today.

 Panethnicity (or macroethnicity) refers to inclusive group identities formed through the merger of smaller national, regional, or tribal groups.
 For example, the Hispanic or Latino American panethnicity encompasses such ethnicities as Puerto Rican, Mexican American, and Cuban American.
-Some major panethnic groups are Hispanic Americans, Euro-Americans, Jewish Americans, Asian Americans, Native Americans, Arab Americans, West Indians, and African Americans (if the term is applied to all peoples of the African diaspora).
+Some major panethnic groups are Hispanic Americans, Euro-Americans, Jewish Americans, Asian Americans, Indigenous Americans, Arab Americans, West Indians, and African Americans (if the term is applied to all peoples of the African diaspora).

 For individuals, panethnic affiliations represent one choice among multiple layers of ethnic identity.
 Depending on the context, a person could present themself as, for example, African American, West Indian, or Jamaican—the more specific identities being especially meaningful within the panethnic group.
 As a social phenomenon, panethnicity reflects the social construction and variable nature of ethnic identities.
 Although early discussions of panethnicity emphasized the importance of cultural similarity, recent works have focused on the role of structural forces.
 In Asian-American Panethnicity: Bridging Institutions and Identities (1992) and Asian American Women and Men: Labor, Laws, and Love (2008), American sociologist Yen Le Espiritu observed that the creation of panethnic groups involves both the active building of political coalitions among smaller groups and the imposition of labels by external groups, such as racial categories employed by the US government.
 Consequently, panethnic identities are constantly undergoing change.
 In the twenty-first century, the proliferation of the term panethnic led to its use in a variety of contexts to refer to individuals of many diverse backgrounds.